LuckyDogzyc/ComboFighter/README.md

 Customize:
 Population size: If you want to change the population size of the genetic algorithm.
 Change the self.popSize and popSize parameters in GeneticAI, IdleAI, and generator.py.
 You also need to set the run arguments -r to the new X

+Action Length: To change the number of actions, change the seqLen = F to the value you want.
+And set the run arguments -f to F + 14